Keyboard Shortcuts

 • User-level Sharing: Allows configuration sharing for the same user while isolating different users

-When modifying configurations in VSCode, creating more development environments will automatically copy the configuration files.
+When modifying configurations, creating more development environments will automatically copy the configuration files.

 • Repository-level Sharing: Allows configuration sharing for the same repository while isolating different repositories